 The Sleeping Gypsy by Henri Rousseau is a fantasy depiction of a lion musing over a sleeping woman on a moonlit night.
-Rousseau portrays an African Gypsy in a desert wearing a colourful costume, sleeping in the desert with an Italian stringed instrument and a jar of water.
-This painting has different elements of importance to different cultures.
-However, Rousseau decides to mix them all into a unique image.
+Rousseau portrayed an African Gypsy in a desert wearing a colorful costume, sleeping in the desert with an Italian stringed instrument and a jar of water.
+This painting has several elements from different cultures, and Rousseau has mixed them all into a unique image.

 Rousseau described his painting as:

 “A wandering Negress, a mandolin player, laid down with her jar beside her and overcome by fatigue in a deep sleep.
 A lion chance to pass by picks up her scent yet does not devour her.
 There is a moonlight effect, very poetic.”

 Henri Rousseau was self-taught and developed a style that lacked traditional training, with its absence of strict proportions, one-point perspective, and with the use of sharp, often unnatural colors.
 The result was art pieces that were imbued with a sense of mystery and eccentricity.

 Rousseau started painting seriously in his early forties, and by age 49 he retired from his job to work on his art full-time.
 His primary employment before he retired was as the duty customs officer and tax collector.
 Many critics who ridiculed his work disparaged Rousseau’s style.
 However, he always aspired, in vain, to common acceptance.
 Many observers commented that he painted like a child, but the work shows sophistication with his unique style and technique.
 Following his funeral the following epitaph was written by his friends and put on his tombstone:

 We salute you, Gentle Rousseau, you can hear us.

 Let our luggage pass duty-free through the gates of heaven.

 We will bring you brushes paints and canvas.

 That you may spend your sacred leisure in the